matt5342/matt5342/README.md

 ### Hi!
 I'm Matt 🙋‍♂️

 I am a full-stack software engineer currently based in Maryland.
 I am passionate about learning and have a knack for picking things up quickly.
 I have extensive past experience in wine and beer production, where I learned to perform in fast-paced environments with time sensitive operations.
-I am a graduate from the Flatiron School and am on the hunt for a Software Engineer Role.

 <a href="https://www.linkedin.com/in/matthew-sewell-349446204/">
   <img